We Buy Fire Damage Houses Logo

 According to the most recent data from the U.S. Fire Administration, residential fires between 2003 and 2019 resulted in an average $8.1 billion in annual damage.
 Residential fires damaged residences by $138 billion in total during this time.

 Insurance protects you from having to pay expensive repair bills on your own.
-This is important because house fires occur frequently.
+This is important because house fires occur frequently and this may be your best option if selling a fire-damaged house is not on the table.

 In fact, no year between 2003 and 2019 had less than 350,000 home fires.
 There were 6.4 million residential fires annually, or 375,059 on average.